Watchdog sees complications with Liberty-Kabel deal

-BONN, Germany A takeover of Kabel Deutschland KD8Gn.DE by rival Liberty Global (LBTYA.O) would be more complicated from an anti-trust point of view than Kabel's acquisition by Vodafone (VOD.L), Germany's cartel office said on Wednesday.
+BONN, Germany A takeover of Kabel Deutschland by rival Liberty Global would be more complicated from an anti-trust point of view than Kabel's acquisition by Vodafone, Germany's cartel office said on Wednesday.

 Vodafone on Monday agreed to buy Kabel Deutschland, Germany's largest cable operator, for 7.7 billion euros ($10.1 billion), beating a rival approach made by Liberty.